It’s all about a healthy living environment! A grant for $2,500 helped Envision buy and install two electric power lifts. Huge thank you to the

 Details

 The W.D.
 Farr Endowment Fund considers proposals from organizations with committed, skilled leadership and qualified staff to undertake the project.
-But only one proposal per organization will be considered for support.
+Only one proposal per organization will be considered for support.
+Please note: individual schools within Greeley-Evans School District 6 will be considered separate organizations.

 Lastly, funded programs will have an opportunity to make a presentation on their program to the Greeley Rotary Club.